 It must be underlined that the following overview of European companies' employment-related activities to avoid dismissals does not claim to present an exhaustive list of each and every measure taken by the enterprises.
 Rather, the objective is to provide information about the most common types of company initiatives.
 The information has been compiled by in-house Eurofound research during the first and second quarter of 2009.
 The information was collected by Internet research, compiling more than 700 newspaper articles dealing with about 250 companies, as well as by drawing on information provided by the national correspondents of the European Restructuring Monitor (ERM).
 Furthermore, the European Industrial Relations Observatory (EIRO) has been used.
-Although it is deemed that in this form a good overview of the different types of employment-related initiatives taken at company level to cope with the recession can be given, it is not possible to pinpoint differences and similarities among countries at European level (because of different languages, company sizes and other factors).
+Although it is deemed that in this form a good overview of the different types of employment-related initiatives taken at company level to cope with the recession can be given, it is not possible to pinpoint differences and similarities among countries or sectors.
+This is due to the fact that there is no coherent media coverage of all sectors and countries at European level (because of different languages, company sizes and other factors).
 Another range of company initiatives to deal with the recession stemming from the automotive sector - one of the most severely hit industries - can be found in Mandl, Storrie and Bober (2009).